Pogue's Run: Today

 Indy Parks established the Pogue's Run Trail alongside the creek bed on the section northeast of downtown.
 New sections of trail are being planned for construction to connect the Pogue's Run Trail to downtown.
 As of August 2020, approximately 2 mi of disjoint sections of the planned 5.3 mi trail have been completed.
-The trail will run from the Monon Trail at 10th Street along the creek to the Pogues Run Art and Nature Park a few blocks west of Emerson Avenue.
+The trail will run from the Monon Trail at 10th Street along the creek to the Pogue's Run Art and Nature Park a few blocks west of Emerson Avenue.
 A major impediment to completion of the project is the Nowland Avenue bridge across Pogues Run that connects Spades Park and Brookside Park.
 The bridge, built in 1909, is currently closed due to its dilapidated condition.
 It is a concrete Luten arch bridge designed by local engineer Daniel B. Luten.
 It is on the state of Indiana's inventory of historic bridges and is a component of the Indianapolis Park and Boulevard System district on the National Register of Historic Places.
 Neighborhood groups are leading efforts to rehabilitate the bridge and complete the trail.

 Wildlife found on the path include ducks, geese, and red-winged blackbirds, with herons sometimes seen as well.
 Goose excrement is a particular problem for those who hike along Pogue's Run.

 A project named "Charting Pogue's Run" marks where the creek once ran in downtown Indianapolis.
 A blue line, made of thirty permanent steel medallions and a semi-permanent blue thermoplastic line, "meanders" across roads and parking lots.
-The blue line's location shows that Pogue's Run now lies under both Lucas Oil Stadium and Bankers Life Fieldhouse.
+The blue line's location shows that Pogue's Run now lies under both Lucas Oil Stadium and Gainbridge Fieldhouse.